DHTMLX/gantt-docs/data/desktop/split_tasks.md

 ###Switching split mode dynamically

 You can configure the lightbox so that it allows switching the split mode for the task on and off.
-For this you can add a new section with a checkbox into the lightbox via the **gantt.config.lightbox.project_sections** and add a label for the new section:
+For this you can add a new section with a checkbox into the lightbox by changing configuration settings for project types of tasks - [**gantt.config.lightbox.project_sections**](desktop/task_types.md#specificlightboxpertasktype) and add a label for the new section:

 ~~~js
 gantt.locale.labels.section_split = "Display";